OCD Information and Sponsorship

 The goal of this study is to identify who benefits from adding EX/RP therapy to SRI medication and to find out whether they can discontinue their SRI.
 Participants in the study will receive up to 25 twice-weekly sessions of EX/RP.
 Participants who experience a significant reduction of OCD symptoms from EX/RP will be randomly selected to either: 1) gradually discontinue their medication and begin taking a placebo (sugar) pill instead or, 2) to continue taking their medication.
 Participants will not know if they are taking placebo or medication.
 All participants will be monitored by the study psychiatrist for an additional 6 months and will receive monthly therapy sessions to help them maintain the gains made from EX/RP.

 This study is being conducted in Philadelphia at the University of Pennsylvania and in New York at Columbia University.
 To participate in this research, you must be able and willing to travel to either Philadelphia or New York for all study visits.
+However, please note that the Philadelphia site is no longer recruiting participants.

 Click here to find out more about eligibility for our OCD treatment study.